-The risk that a firm is running large unhedged structural interest rate, FX and other ALM & Treasury Risk positions that impact its earnings and / or capital strength, as well as the firm's ability to efficiently meet both expected and unexpected current and future cash flow and collateral requirements without affecting either daily operations or the financial condition of the firm
+The risk that a firm is running large unhedged structural interest rate, FX and other ALM & Treasury Risk positions that impact its earnings and / or capital strength, as well as the firm's ability to efficiently meet both expected and unexpected current and future cash flow and collateral requirements without affecting either daily operations or the financial condition of the firm.

-CSUK's Liquidity risk is managed as an integral part of the overall CS group's global liquidity risk management framework, which also includes UK local regulatory compliance requirements.
+CSUK is in the process of transitioning to the UBS liquidity and funding framework, which includes modifications to intra-entity rebalancing policy, updates to risk appetite and changes to the liquidity crisis response process.
+The new framework will continue to maintain UK local regulatory compliance requirements.
 Such compliance requirements are measured as part of the PRA's Individual Liquidity Guidance ('ILG') resulting in requirements for CSUK to hold term-funding and a local liquidity asset buffer of qualifying high quality liquid assets ('HQLA') and cash.

 Interest rate risk exposures in the non-trading positions (synonymously used to the term "Banking Book") mainly arise from retail banking, and related funding activities, with the majority of interest rate risk managed by Treasury centrally on a portfolio basis within approved limits using appropriate hedging strategies.
-The risks associated with the non-trading interest rate-sensitive portfolios are measured using a range of tools, including the following key metrics: Interest rate sensitivity ('DV01') and Economic value scenario analysis.
-CSUK manages mismatch between current loans and deposits through maintaining a low level of interest rate mismatches.
+The risks associated with the non-trading interest rate-sensitive portfolios are measured using a range of tools, including the following key metrics: Interest rate sensitivity ('DV01') and Economic Value of Equity scenario analysis.
+CSUK aims to balance the exposure between current loans and deposits through maintaining a low level of interest rate mismatches.
 In cases where the mismatch is larger, it is offset through intercompany repurchase agreement transactions with Credit Suisse International ('CSi').